neel/tash/README.md

-# Tokai(তকাই)
+# Tash (ট্যাশ)
-Tokai(তকাই)  is a C++ library for ArangoDB Database which includes APIs for HTTP based document access and a query builder for AQL (Arango Query Language)
+Tash (ট্যাশ)  is a C++ library for ArangoDB Database which includes APIs for HTTP based document access and a query builder for AQL (Arango Query Language)

 ---